Electric Vehicle FAQ:

 Q: What is an Electric Vehicle (EV)?

-An EV is an Electric Vehicle – meaning it is driven by an electric motor using electricity supplied by on-board batteries.
+An EV is an Electric Vehicle, typically a car, or bus or bicycle – meaning it is driven at least in part by an electric motor using electricity supplied by on-board batteries.
 There are two types of EVs: pure, and hybrid.

 Q: What is a Hybrid?

 A hybrid vehicle is driven by both electrical and gasoline-power.
-In older (conventional) hybrids, the EV component is only charged by regenerative-braking (think Prius taxi), and has a very small battery.
-More modern ones (a PHEV, or Plug-In Hybrid EV) can be charged from the wall to provide electric-only propulsion for up to 150km, and are thus much more economical than a conventional hybrid.
-In some cases (a “parallel” hybrid), a gasoline engine may still also drive the wheels, while the more efficient PHEVs (a “series” hybrid) only utilize the gasoline engine to drive a generator – never directly powering the wheels.
+For older (“conventional”) hybrids, the electric component is only charged by regenerative-braking (think Prius taxi), and they only have a very small battery.
+More modern ones (a “PHEV,” or Plug-In Hybrid EV) can be charged from the wall to provide electric-only propulsion for up to 150km, and are thus much more economical than a conventional hybrid.
+In some cases (a “parallel” hybrid), a gasoline engine may still also drive the wheels, while the more efficient PHEVs (a “series” hybrid) utilizes the gasoline engine to drive a generator only – never directly powering the wheels.